Overview

 Titan II

-These significant changes ensure that the engine can realistically propel a rocket to the 30,000 ft target altitude.
+Titan II is an overhaul of our design for the original Titan hybrid engine.
+Compared to its predecessor, it has a greater total impulse, smaller diameter, and is 40 lbs lighter.
+These significant changes ensured that the engine can realistically propel a rocket to the 30,000 ft target altitude.
 Titan II is designed to produce 1200 lbf of average thrust over an 7.67 second burn, producing a total impulse of 9,200 lbf·sec.
 The oxidizer feed system is pressure-fed, using the high vapor pressure of nitrous oxide as a self-pressurization system.

-The Titan II engine is currently under development by Rice Eclipse.
+The Titan II engine is currently being tested and improved by Rice Eclipse.
 Three revisions of the engine’s design were completed and reviewed between Fall 2019 and Fall 2020.
 The engine, along with its retrofitted mobile test stand, was fabricated and assembled in Spring 2021.
 The engine completed two inert dress rehearsals in the Fall 2021 semester, in which the team rehearsed hot fire procedures and pressurized the oxidizer tank with nitrogen.
+Titan II was successfully hotfired for the first time in Spring 2023, and two further successful hotfires were performed in Spring 2024 in preparation for the 2024 Spaceport America Cup.

 Titan+II+Full+CAD